 8. Accidental power shutoff at data centers

 Though not specific to WordPress sites, accidental power shutoffs at data centers can cause websites to crash and lose their data.
-Power shutoffs can also happen due to emergencies like fires, floods, or natural disasters.
+Power shutoffs can also happen due to fires, floods, or natural disasters.

 Any of these eight issues could be the reason a WordPress website crashes.
 So, how do you avoid a WordPress crash?
 Let us discuss this next.

 A WordPress site crash can have a damaging impact on any online business.
 Here are nine ways to keep your WordPress site up and running: